fastai/fastprogress/README.md

 ## Usage

+### Example 1

 Here is a simple example.
-Each bar takes an iterator as a main argument, and we can specify the second bar is nested with the first by adding the argument parent=mb.
-We can then
+Each bar takes an iterator as a main argument, and we can specify the second bar is nested with the first by adding the argument `parent=mb`.
+We can then:
-- add a comment in the first bar by changing the value of mb.main_bar.comment
+- add a comment in the first bar by changing the value of `mb.main_bar.comment`
-- add a comment in the first bar by changing the value of mb.child.comment
+- add a comment in the first bar by changing the value of `mb.child.comment`
-- write a line between the two bars with mb.write('message')
+- write a line between the two bars with `mb.write('message')`

 ``` python
 from fastprogress.fastprogress import master_bar, progress_bar